the AWARD PANEL

 Executive Office Manager, City of Carmel

 Sharon Kibbe is the Executive Office Manager for the City of Carmel.
 She was formerly a Donor Fund representative for The Glick Fund, a fund of CICF, as well as the Executive Director for the Eugene & Marilyn Glick Family Foundation.
 Sharon is a graduate of the Indiana University School of Business.
-She currently serves on the Carmel Christkindlmarkt Committee and is the Secretary for the Mayor’s Advisory Commission on Human Relations and the Cable & Telecommunications Commission in Carmel.
+She currently serves on the Carmel Christkindlmarkt Committee and the Board of Directors for the Carmel Clay Historical Society.
+She is the Secretary for the Mayor’s Advisory Commission on Human Relations and the Secretary-Treasurer for the Cable & Telecommunications Commission in Carmel.

-Sharon and her husband, Mark, reside in Carmel and have 2 adult children and 3 grandchildren.
+Sharon and her husband, Mark, reside in Carmel and have two adult children and three grandchildren.

 Children's Librarian, Allen County Public Library